better-internet/radworks-grants/governance/remuneration/README.md

 A: Almost anything within reason.

 * If you have to buy a book to learn about a topic, put that down.
+* If you commit PRs to this repo to improve the documentation, put the time you spent doing that down.
 * If you have to test using a protocol and incur some fee (e.g. gas fees), put that down.
 * If you need to spend time learning about a topic, put the time you spent studying down.
 * If you scheduled a meeting with a DAO (e.g. education DAO about making content about Radicle tutorials, etc.), put the time you spent doing that down.